letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/postgresql.md

 ### Remote Access

 As you saw in the `DATABASE_URL` value, the hostname was `postgres-instance-nuclear-rabbit-postgres`.
 It's not exposed to the internet.
-It's only accessible to the projects running on your Disco installation.
+It's only accessible to the projects running on your disco installation.

 If you want to access it remotely, from your laptop for example, you can create a temporary tunnel.